Staff

 Director, Mel King Institute

-Shirronda Almeida, Director of The Mel King Institute for Community Building, serves on MACDC’s management team and supports Community Development organizations in improving their capacity to reach their mission.
-She joined the team in 2002, as a Program Coordinator and later served as Membership Director.
-Now, under the auspices of the Institute launched in 2009, she manages the robust professional education program, Alliance – Advancing Community Development by Confronting Racism, the Community Development Mentoring Program, and the annual MKI Breakfast event.
-The Institute engages over 500 people annually and partners to offer programs for professionals, AmeriCorps members, Board members, residents, and other local leaders in community development.
+Shirronda Almeida, Director of The Mel King Institute for Community Building, assists CDCs in improving their capacity as community resources.
+Under the auspices of the Institute, launched in 2009, she manages the Professional Education trainings, Resident Leadership Academy, the Community Development Mentoring Program (in partnership with CHAPA) and other Field and Community Building efforts.
+The Institute partners to offer numerous trainings and seminar series for professionals, AmeriCorps members, Board members, residents and other local leaders in community development.

-Shirronda is a gubernatorial appointee for the Metropolitan Area Planning Council, and on the boards of the Massachusetts Nonprofit Network, and Center for the Living City.
-In 2017, she was presented with the Nancy Nye Memorial Award by Women’s Institute for Housing and Economic Development.
+In 2024 she received Shirley Owens Hicks award for Nonprofit Leadership from the Urban League of Eastern Massachusetts.
+In 2017, she was presented with the Nancy Nye Memorial Award by the Women’s Institute for Housing and Economic Development.
+Shirronda is a gubernatorial appointee for the Metropolitan Area Planning Council, and on the boards of the Massachusetts Nonprofit Network, OppCo and the Kripalu Center for Yoga and Health.
 Prior to her time at MACDC, Shirronda worked in youth development programming, community organizing, prevention and public art programs.
-She holds a Master's degree in Education from Harvard Graduate School of Education and a B.A. from Simmons University.
-Shirronda is Reiki Master and a registered yoga instructor.
+She holds a master's degree in education from Harvard Graduate School of Education and a B.A. from Simmons University.
+Shirronda is Reiki Master and a yoga instructor.

 Email: shirrondaa@macdc.org